 Jack recently got married to his husband Chris, and moved to SE Portland.
 They love hiking, traveling and home improvement projects.
 Jack is excited to be part of the Leaven family and encourages folks to set up a time to chat or to check out pictures of his 3 year bulldog and 17 year gentleman cat!

 Thomas Montalvan is a native of Nicaragua, and has Afro-Caribbean roots.
+He studied international relationships at American University in Nicaragua.
 He grew up actively participating in community projects funded by non-profits.
 He now resides in Portland and is currently employed at a local financial institution.

 Thomas’s connection with Leaven Community came through meeting other members with immigrant roots and through participation in Leaven Community’s Spanish/English language group, Intercambio.
 Thomas brings a “world view” to the board and his vision is for Leaven to continue developing leaders in the immigrant community.

-Joe was born and raised in Virginia, attended college and graduate school in New York and Virginia, respectively, and has subsequently lived in Texas, Wyoming, and Oregon.
-Joe holds a B.S. in Engineering and an MBA.
+Joe was born and raised on the east coast and has subsequently lived in Texas, Wyoming, and, for the last 30 years, Oregon.
+Joe holds a B.S. in Engineering from Cornell University and an MBA from the University of Virginia’s Darden School.
 Most of Joe’s career has been in manufacturing and operations management, although he has a strong interest in finance and investments, as well.
 He has taught accounting, investments, and introductory business courses at Portland Community College.
 He brings this skill and expertise to the Board in his role as Treasurer.

 Among Joe’s best memories are his times as a volunteer at MD Anderson Cancer Center, in Houston, and the Dougy Center, in Portland.
 A life-long Lutheran, Joe’s passion for the Leaven Community and its mission grows out of a desire for community and for relevance for the Lutheran church in this day in Portland.
-He and his wife, Debbie, love Portland, Leaven Community, their daughter, Kristen, and granddaughter, Taryn and renovating their old Northeast Portland home.
+He and his wife, Debbie, love Portland, Leaven Community, their daughter, Kristen, and granddaughter, Taryn and recently retirement!

 BOARD MEMBER - TREASURE APPRENTICE